WILLIAM Fox-Pitt has no doubt who should be lighting the Olympic flame in London later this month.

 The British team has now completed its competitive preparations, with all five riders giving their Olympic horses runs at the Barbury International in Wiltshire a fortnight ago.

-British equestrian team leader Will Connell said: “It has been a challenging spring, with a number of events cancelled, and great credit is due to all the riders who have had to reflect this in their plans.
+British equestrian team leader Will Connell said: “It has been a challenging spring, with a number of events cancelled, and great credit is due to all the riders who have had to reflect this in

 “It has also been a challenging time for selectors.